 How does a radar work?

-Radar systems work by emitting short pulses of signal (Radio Frequency waves).
-If there is an object in the way of the signal, the echoes or reflections of the signal are captured by the radar antenna and amplified to identify the nature of the object.
-Radars continuously scan the sky looking for reflections and changes to detect movement and size.
-Reflected signals can be compared to a database for object characterization.
+Radar systems provide proactive airspace security by emitting short pulses of signal, operating in the K-band frequency range.
+When these signals encounter an object, the echoes are captured by the radar antenna and amplified to identify the object's nature.
+Radars continuously scan the sky looking for reflections and changes to detect movement and size, providing 24/7 monitoring in a wide range of weather conditions.

 What is a Radar Cross Section (RCS)?

 Radar Cross Section (RCS) is a measure of how detectable an object is by radar.
-The signal sent by the radar is reflected off the surface of the detected object, and captured by the radar receiver.
-The more of the signal that is reflected back from the object, the more accurately a radar can detect an object.
-The reflectability of an object is determined by several factors, the most important of which are size of the drone and the amount of reflective materials and components.
-Usually radar signals pass through materials like plastic, but are reflected off materials like metals.
-In the case of commercial drones, the RCS is low as the only reflective components are the batteries and motors of the blades.
+The more a radar's signal is reflected back, the more accurately it can be detected.
+This is determined by several factors, including the object's size and the materials it's made from.
+In the case of commercial drones, the RCS is low as the only significantly reflective components are typically the batteries and motors.

 Can a radar detect a drone?

-Yes, High-resolution radars are specifically designed for drone detection and tracking.
+Yes, the high-resolution radars integrated into the AirGuard platform are specifically designed for drone detection and tracking.
 Reflected signals are analyzed and compared to a database for drone characterization.
-The stored signatures can also be used to eliminate objects that are not drone-like much like how radars are used to detect birds.
+The stored signatures can also be used to eliminate non-drone objects, like birds.
 This signal processing greatly improves detection performance and allows for fewer false positives.
-Advanced technologies like Machine Learning and AI, can further improve radar detection of drones and decrease the number of false positives.

 How far can a radar detect a drone?